How we restore power

 How we prioritise our work

-During a storm the electricity network can be damaged by high winds, falling trees and flooding.
+During a storm, the electricity network can be damaged by high winds, falling trees and flooding.
 Extreme weather may cause multiple localised outages across the network.
 After a storm, we work to get everyone’s power back as quickly and safely as possible.
-We make sure the streets are safe, get power back to hospitals and critical services, and then work to restore as many customers as we can in the shortest amount of time.
+We ensure the streets are safe, get power back to hospitals and critical services, and then work to restore as many customers as possible in the shortest amount of time.

 1. We make sure the streets are safe